dogrdon/dogrdon.github.io/_posts/2016-03-28-json_stream_jq.markdown

 }
 {% endhighlight %}

+It looks like JSON again.
 As this is now the input for the `select()` using `any()`, we evaluate the `type` property of the `sourceResource` object from each DPLA item in the stream and only return the items that have a `type` that equals "sound".
-And we don't crash our systems doing so!
+And we don't crash our system doing so!

 ### Conclusion

-Streaming serialized data so it can be acted on dynamically, without stressing our RAM is [nothing new](https://en.wikipedia.org/wiki/Simple_API_for_XML).
+Streaming serialized data so it can be acted on dynamically, without stressing our RAM, is [nothing new](https://en.wikipedia.org/wiki/Simple_API_for_XML).
 And there are plenty of other tools that can be used to stream JSON data in particular.
 Libraries in [Python](https://pypi.python.org/pypi/ijson/) and [Ruby](https://github.com/brianmario/yajl-ruby), for example, implement the [YAJL streaming JSON parsing library](https://github.com/lloyd/yajl) from C. But jq is a great tool because it is easily and quickly accessible from the command line, making it perfect for exploring and shaping JSON data on the fly or in a pinch.

 The above is only the tip of the iceberg.
 There is plenty more that can be done with jq and you can explore all of its capabilities at [the documentation](https://stedolan.github.io/jq/manual).

 ### Notes
 <section id="notes"/>
-<b>[1]</b> Here I am using the full data dump and I am accessing it locally, so there's a few differences in the command syntax from the intro command.
+<b>[1]</b> Here I am using the full data download and I am accessing it locally, so there's a few differences in the command syntax from the intro command.
 First, I am using a utility called `zcat` on the compressed json file because I just want to send the JSON content to jq, rather than uncompress it to a new file first.
 Also, the structure for the bulk data download is a little different from what is returned from the DPLA API in that the `sourceResource` object is nested within a `_source` object.
 More information about the format of the bulk downloads can be found [here](https://digitalpubliclibraryofamerica.atlassian.net/wiki/display/TECH/Database+export+files) [<a href="#back_1">back</a>]

 <b>[2]</b> The developers of jq provide a bit of a more technical explanation of streaming in jq [here](https://stedolan.github.io/jq/manual/#Streaming), though I found this a little hard to grasp.
 I've attempted to describe it here in a bit more casually, but it admitedly lacks technical detail and rigor. [<a href="#back_2">back</a>]